Caltech-OCTO/Subzero.jl/README.md

     )
 floewriter = FloeOutputWriter(
     100,
-    dir = "output/sim",
+    dir = dir,
     filename = "floes.jld2",
     overwrite = true,
 )
 writers = OutputWriters(initwriter, floewriter)
+# Create simulation
+Δt = 10
 simulation = Simulation(
   model = model,
   consts = consts,
-  Δt = Δt,
+  Δt = Δt,     # 10 second timesteps
-  nΔt = 5000,
+  nΔt = 10000,  # Run for 10000 timesteps
-  verbose = true,
+  verbose = true;
-  fracture_settings,
+  fracture_settings = fracture_settings,
   writers = writers,
 )
 # Run simulation
 run!(simulation)

+# Plot simulation
+plot_sim(
+    "output/sim/floes.jld2",
+    "output/sim/initial_state.jld2",
+    Δt,
+    "output/sim/example.mp4",
+)
 ```

-Check out our [documentation](https://github.com/Caltech-OCTO/Subzero.jl/blob/documentation/documentation.md) for more examples and explanations for the code above.
+Check out our [documentation](https://github.com/Caltech-OCTO/Subzero.jl/blob/main/documentation.md) for more examples and explanations for the code above.

 ## Citing:
 We still need to figure this out.
 Please reach out so we can discuss.

 ## Contributing:
 If you’re interested in helping develop Subzero, have found a bug, or have a new feature that you want implemented, please open an issue on the repository and we can talk about this.
-We will be working on a contributers' guide for this in the future.
+We will be working on a contributers' guide in the future.

 ## Movies: